hard-drive-platter-and-read-write-arm-990x358

 Here are several online computer forensics certificate programs to consider.

-• Estimated Time to Completion: 14 months
+• Estimated Time to Completion: 12 credits

 University of Rhode Island

 The University of Rhode Island (URI) offers an online graduate certificate in cyber security to professionals interested in targeted graduate coursework but cannot commit to a complete master’s program.
-Courses include an introduction to network and systems security; an introduction to information assurance; advanced topics in network and system security; and digital forensics.
+Courses include an introduction to network and systems security, an introduction to information assurance, advanced topics in network and system security, and digital forensics.

 In addition, although having a CompTIA A+ certification is a prerequisite to entry, URI offers a free, optional online course during the summer before the student matriculates into the program.
 All courses taken in this certificate program can be applied towards a master’s degree in computer science, a PhD in computer science, or a professional science master’s degree in cyber security.